vkomolov/cv-app-react/README.md

 in order to be accessible in the scrolled page;
 - On re-rendering the data to scroll up the page to zero position;
 - To make animation of the scrolling text on the top of the page;
+- The link to the code is available in the section "Experience";
 ______________________

 ## Getting Started with Create React App